well1791/belief-systems/chapters/chapter01.md

 In fact, you don't really need to come up with a precise definition.

-It's good enough if you can understand how deep is this meaning on everything you can perceive.
+It's good enough if you can understand how deep this meaning can be.

-If you came up with an idea already, that's great!
-But, I don't think there's a unique definition for _"Belief Systems"_ so, here is my own definition:

-> A belief system defines a set of systems that we have accepted already as true to ourselves.

-Although I like that definition I think it's not good enough but, that's the purpose of the book.

 [Table of Content](../readme.md#table-of-content)